 Assessing plumbing systems before buying home.

-Managing groundwater in basements.
+Handling groundwater in basements.

-Setting up water-efficient or modern fixtures.
+Installing water-efficient or modern-day fixtures.

 Encouraging on water-saving techniques and items.

-Installing water softeners and purification systems.
+Installing water conditioners and filtration systems.

 Immediate attention to prevent contamination and health risks.